-Assignment: Wesleyan Practices-part 2
+Assignment 3: Wesleyan Practices Powe

 Students should watch the F. Douglas Powe video linked below and answer the following questions.
 The response for each question should be two paragraphs.
-Students should respond to one classmate.
-Please share what new insight you gained from reading the classmates response (one paragraph).
+Please read your classmates answers and share in one paragraph any new insight or thought.